JamesticCS/JamesticCS/README.md

 ## Hi there 👋

-My name is Jesse and I'm a student at the University of Waterloo.
+My name is Jesse and I'm a math student at the University of Waterloo.

-I enjoy math, computers, anime, and my cats
+I enjoy building software, math, problem-solving, and my cats

-Most of my work is done in private repositories

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=JamesticCS&layout=compact)
 <!--